 Human milk and lactation

-Breastfeeding has unique and unparalleled advantages for mothers and infants: it supports optimal physical and cognitive development, it protects against infections, and it plays an important role in the development of our microbiome[i].
-But despite all of these benefits, many mothers experience breastfeeding problems, and many aspects of human milk and lactation are not yet completely understood[ii].
+Breastfeeding has unique advantages for mothers and infants: it supports optimal physical and cognitive development, it protects against infections, and it plays an important role in the development of the microbiome.
+But despite all these benefits, many mothers experience breastfeeding problems, and many aspects of human milk and lactation are not yet completely understood.

 team